Next Day Delivery on 1000s of products

 What are socket extension bars and their uses?

-Socket extension bars connect between a ratchet or torque wrench and a socket, extending reach to access fasteners in deep or confined spaces.
-They come in various lengths to suit different needs.
+Socket extension bars are designed to connect between a ratchet, torque wrench, sliding T-handle (or any other similar square drive hand tool) and a socket, to extend the reach of the operator who is trying to access fasteners in deep or confined spaces.
+They come in various lengths and with different drive sizes, depending on the socket or hand tool that the extension bar is being used with.

 What is a wobble extension and when should I use one?

-A wobble extension has a slightly rounded drive end, allowing the socket to pivot up to 15 degrees.
-This flexibility is useful for accessing fasteners at slight angles or in tight spaces where a straight extension won't fit.
+A wobble extension bar has a slightly rounded-off drive end, allowing the socket to pivot up to a maximum if 15°, which allows the operator to access fasteners at slight angles or in tight spaces, where a straight extension bar won't fit.

 How do impact extension bars differ from standard extension bars?